alan-turing-institute/repro-catalogue/README.md

 ============================================
 ```

 If only one file is provided to the `compare` command, then the hashes in the file are compared with hashes of the current state of the working directory.
-In that case, it is possible to also specify paths to the `input_data`, `code` and `output_data`.
+In that case, it is possible to also specify paths to the `input_data`, `code` and `output_data` (otherwise the default values are used).

 ### Optional arguments

 #### --csv

 It is possible to save the outputs from `disengage` to a csv rather than a json file.
 For this, use the `--csv` flag followed by the name of the file to save results to.
+Each new run will be appended as a new line to the csv file.
 For example:

 ```{bash}
 catalogue disengage --input_data data_dir --code code_dir --output_data results_dir --csv hashes.csv